slezhnin/yadi/README.md

-# yadi
+# YADI
-Yet Another Dependency Injection
+__Yet Another Dependency Injection__

+Here I'm trying to make a simple dependency injection framework.

+The main idea is to make as little intrusion into implementation classes as possible.